co-BPM: a Bayesian Model for Divergence Estimation: Numeric Experiments

 We report their performance in Figure \ref{comp}.
-For each of the three estimation problems described here, we experiment with 3 dimensional distributions and increasing sample sizes (the sample size, ranges from 50 to or more in logarithmic scale).
+For each of the three estimation problems described here, we experiment with 3-dim distributions and increase sample size from 50 to 5000 in logarithmic scale.
 Error bars are obtained by replicating each set-up 10 times.
 We see that co-BPM generally exhibits the best performance among the estimators considered.
-The estimates of NWJ-M1 and NWJ-M2 is somewhat less good and have larger variance; moreover, the convex program of NWJ-M1 or NWJ-M2 is computationally difficult because of the logarithm or entropy term and its scale increases rapidly with the sample size \citep{Grant2008}.
-However, PC$-k$ is more stable than NWJ and $k$ seems to strike a balance between bias and variance---the higher $k$ corresponds to lower variance but larger bias, e.g., its variance is smallest when $k = 10$ in Figure \ref{comp}; on the right plot, PC$-k$ produces negative estimates with small sample size since it can not guarantee positivity.
+The estimates of NWJ-M1 and NWJ-M2 is somewhat less good and have larger variances; moreover, the convex program of NWJ-M1 or NWJ-M2 is computationally difficult because of the logarithm or entropy term and its scale increases rapidly with the sample size \citep{Grant2008}.
+However, PC$-k$ is more stable than NWJ and $k$ seems to strike a balance between bias and variance---the larger $k$ corresponds to lower variances but larger bias, e.g., its variance is smallest when $k = 10$ in Figure \ref{comp}.
+On the right plot, PC$-k$ produces negative estimates with small sample size as it does not guarantee positivity.